 I believe that the Whole School Focus Night is one of the most important nights for Bold Park Community School’s parents.
 It asks our parents to ‘stand back’ from the immediacy of engagement as a parent of ones own children within our school to see the labyrinth of wider contexts at play.

-Through the work of your children, our educators and the leadership of our Pedagogista, Nicole Hunter we hope that this special night made visible the wealth of learning through a single thread in a wider tapestry that has been a point of determined focus in 2017 and has run through the entire school community … “Connectedness”
+Through the work of your children, our educators and the leadership of our Pedagogista, Nicole Hunter we hope that this special night made visible the wealth of learning that has run through the entire school community in 2017… “Connectedness”

 Educational author, Patricia Cross writes in Learning Is About Making Connections that ‘…learning is about making neurological, cognitive, social and experiential connections’ she highlights how ‘…the brain grows with deliberate stimulation’ and she draws reference to the critical role of the working mind’s ‘schema’.
 If the schema for a particular focus is sparse – then connections are hard to find and to make, whereas if the schema already has a dense network of vocabulary, terms and concepts, it is easier to make the connections that constitute learning.

 De Groot tested the role of prior knowledge in learning through the use of a chess board!
 Chess players of different skill levels were shown the game pieces on a chessboard for a few seconds and then asked to recall the position of the pieces.
 The novice players were able to place only five or six pieces correctly, but the experts could recreate nearly the whole board!

 When these players were shown the pieces placed randomly on the board (rather than in positions from a real game) novices and experts performed exactly the same.
 The conclusion that the superior performance of experienced chess players was not due to high IQ or better memories but rather that they had a well-established schema for chess.